Kunal453/DSA-30-Day-Challenges-Questions./README.md

 #### 12. You're given a string S,  consisting of "{", "}", "(", ")", "[" and "]".
 Return true is S is balanced, else return false.
 #### 13. Given a Roman numeral, the task is to find its corresponding decimal value.
 #### 14. Given a string of lowercase alphabets, count all possible substrings (not necessarily distinct) that has exactly k distinct characters.
+#### 15. Check whether two string are isomorphic.
+Note: Two strings are isomorphic if one-to-one mapping is possible for every character of first string to every character of second string while preserving the orders of the characters.